 Ra: The God of the Sun

-Since the Egyptians saw the sun as the giver of life, they also associated all of existence with Ra, the god of the sun.
+Since the Egyptians saw the sun as the giver of life, they also associated all of existence with Ra, the god of the sun who is depicted as a falcon headed man.
 It’s believed that when he first emerged from the waters of chaos, from nun, he was a golden child or a shining bird, and this moment marked the beginning of life on Earth, which the Egyptians regarded as the most important event in their mythology.

 Each morning, Ra was said to be born again from his mother, the sky goddess, and his journey through the sky each day was believed to have a significant impact of the events on Earth.

-Ra was also taken as the defender of Egypt and of maat, and it’s believed that the creation of the goddess Maat, who personified the concept of maat, as Ra’s favorite daughter was meant to reinforce this connection between Ra and the divine order of the universe.
+Ra the sun god was also taken as the defender of Egypt and of maat, and it’s believed that the creation of the goddess Maat, who personified the concept of maat, as Ra’s favorite daughter was meant to reinforce this connection between Ra and the divine order of the universe.

 Over time, Ra was often combined with other gods so as to make them more important, and this lead to the creation of deities such as Amun-Ra and Atum-Ra.
 Many of these “super gods” became the most important gods in certain cults around Egypt, further showing the importance of the sun in Egyptian mythology.